BarbWire-1/OOPsie/README.md

 ---

 > OOPsie is not for writing full implementations — it's for fast OOP scaffolding, diagramming, and code generation in multiple target formats (JS, UML, Mermaid, etc.).

+---
+🤝 Contributing & Feedback
+OOPsie is still a work in progress, and I'd love to hear your thoughts!

+Whether you want to:

+* Suggest syntax improvements
+* Add new output formats (like Python, TypeScript, C++, etc.)
+* Help with code generation, refactoring, or testing
+* Share feedback or criticisms
+* Extend the DSL for interfaces, mixins, or design patterns

+You're very welcome to join in!

+Feel free to:

+* Open an issue
+* Fork and submit a PR
+* Reach out with questions, feature ideas, or just say hi 🙂

+Let’s shape this together into something fun and useful for rapid OOP sketching.